velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 Production simulations were performed in the NPT ensemble at 300 K and 1 atm using the Martyna–Tobias–Klein barostat (τ = 2 ps) and a Langevin thermostat (τ = 1 ps).
 A RESPA multiple-time-step integrator was used with an inner timestep of 2 fs and outer (long-range) timestep of 6 fs (timestep = [0.002 0.002 0.006]).
 Long-range electrostatics were treated with the U-series method and a 9 Å short-range cutoff.
 Initial velocities were sampled from a Maxwell–Boltzmann distribution at 300 K (random seed = 2007).
 Production length was 80 ns; coordinates were written every 100 ps and energies every 1.2 ps.
 Trajectories were saved in Desmond .dtr format and centred on the solute for analysis.

-We clustered the simulation by RMSD and then we selected some clusters as it is described in the paper.
-Folder with PDB cluster files is in MD_clusters folder.
+We clustered the simulation by RMSD, and then we selected some clusters as described in the paper.
+The folder with PDB cluster files is in the MD_clusters folder.

-`b) Free enegy MMGBSA/Calculations`
+`b) Free energy MMGBSA/Calculations`

-Free enegy MMGBSA/Calculations were performed for each of the clusters with mutations.
-For this calculations we provide PDB files from each cluster but the calculation needs to be run externally with Schrodinger suite (﻿﻿Residue scanning tool, 2023-2).
+Free energy MMGBSA/Calculations were performed for each of the clusters with mutations.
+For these calculations, we provide PDB files from each cluster; however, the calculation needs to be run externally using the Schrodinger suite (Residue Scanning Tool, 2023-2).
 We provide the final csv file with results ('all_combined_final.csv')

 `c) EVO2 predictions`

-We made a prediction for EVO2 Scores using a colab platform.
-For running Evo2 prediction we deployed a notebook guidance but you may need to install packages depending of your enviroment.
-For further questions, please visit. https://github.com/ArcInstitute/evo2.git.
+We predicted EVO2 Scores using a Colab platform.
+For running the Evo2 prediction, we provided a notebook guide; however, you may need to install additional packages depending on your environment.
+If you have any more questions, please visit. https://github.com/ArcInstitute/evo2.git.
 (Python version 3.12.11)

-We first made all nucleotides that encode the protein and we mutate each codon.
-Then we substracted the scores for each mutant and normalized from 0 to 1 with specific cutoffs (see paper details).
-Full colab notebook is provided in Evo2_colab folder.
-Collected results were plotted following a notebook example in Notebooks folder, Figure 7.
+We first made all nucleotides that encode the protein, and we mutated each codon.
+Then we subtracted the scores for each mutant and normalised from 0 to 1 with specific cutoffs (see paper details).
+A full colab notebook is provided in the Evo2_colab folder.
+The collected results were plotted using a notebook example in the Notebooks folder, as shown in Figure 7.
-In notebook 7 we also conmbined MMGBSA/Calculations with Evo2 scores to get the final heatmaps.
+In notebook 7, we also combined MMGBSA/Calculations with Evo2 scores to obtain the final heatmaps.

-`d) Aditional information`
+`d) Additional information`

 To recreate figures 6 and 7, please use these package versions